sbhusal123/Process-Communication/Remote Communication/README.md

 # Remote Process Communication

-What we are basically doing is communicating with a remote object over a network.
+What we are basically doing is communicating with a remote process over a network.

 [Reference Here](https://docs.python.org/3/library/multiprocessing.html#managers)